grafana/agent/docs/sources/flow/tasks/metamonitoring.md

    - _`<METRICS_RECEIVER_LIST>`_: A comma-delimited list of component receivers to forward metrics to.
      For example, to send to an existing remote write component, use `prometheus.remote_write.WRITE_LABEL.receiver`.
      Similarly, to send data to an existing relabeling component, use `prometheus.relabel.PROCESS_LABEL.receiver`.
-     To use data in the OTLP format, you can send data to an existing converter component like `otelcol.receiver.prometheus.OTEL.receiver`.
+     To use data in the OTLP format, you can send data to an existing converter component, like `otelcol.receiver.prometheus.OTEL.receiver`.

 The following example demonstrates configuring a possible sequence of components.